Have you ever heard the expression “men sweat, but women glow?”

 I managed to reply to him that no, we were certainly not going to mail anyone our sweat-soaked pajamas, and that in fact, my battle with Wyeth had nothing to do with nighties, sweaty or not.

-So anyway, when the show ended, the host told me that his own Mom also suffered from night sweats.
+When the show ended, the host told me that his own Mom also suffered from night sweats.
 I told him quite candidly that if this was the case, then he needed to be more empathetic and change his tone when discussing the topic.

 I’d like to think that this was a turning point for him, but I’m not really sure.
 Maybe if his Mom took his advice and mailed him her sweaty nightie sometime (and the bed sheets too!) he might start to get it.